 Corn Starch isn't the only thing to come packaged like this.
 Any kind of powdered dry goods that the manufacturer offers in the same kind of container, safety sealed with a paper or plastic cover, is a good candidate for the same treatment.

-There are even wet products that it works on too; I use this method on Kalamata olives and feta cheese, which makes for a lot less mess.
+There are even wet products that it works on too; I use this method on Kalamata olives and feta cheese, which come in various package types, but are generally in a plastic tub with lighter weight plastic stretched over the top.
+Cut this in the same way.